pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 ![going-on-an-adventure](/assets/images/new_zealand/3/im_going_on_an_adventure.gif "My partner was going on an adventure"){: .align-center style="width: 50%;"}

 I forgot to mention, back at The Shire's Rest, we were assigned an 'official' tour guide who worked at The Hobbiton Movie Set.
-Timing was very strict and we were not allowed to deviate from our given slot.
+Timing was very strict, and we were not allowed to deviate from our given slot.
 Ultimately this resulted in the tour feeling a bit rushed, but it was understandable.
 Hobbiton sees hundreds of people a day, you can't just let some idiots in costume run around poking things.

 {% include gallery id="hobbiton" caption="It was a glorious day in Hobbiton" class="caption-center" %}

-Our official tour guide was good, however some of the official responses to questions seemed a bit like they were run through a marketing team a couple of times.
+Our official tour guide was good, however some official responses to questions seemed a bit like they were run through a marketing team a couple of times.
-Not that they were false, but more that they seemed like they were putting a very glossy shine on the actions of the land owners who seemed to have acted with perfect foresight at all times.
+Not that they were false, but more that they seemed like they were putting a very glossy shine on the actions of the landowners who seemed to have acted with perfect foresight at all times.

 After a walk up the hill to Bag End, and back down past the 'Party Tree', we came upon Bagshot Row.
 Although 3 Bagshot Row &mdash; Famously owned by The Gamgees &mdash; was not accessible, there were two fully recreated Hobbit holes that you could actually explore _inside_.